A Stroll Along Charming Canal Saint Martin in Paris

 At the same time, the Saint Martin neighbourhood is also one of the trending areas of Paris, where the cheaper rents in recent years have attracted a lot of young people.
 The young forces coming in contribute to and reinforce the development of the canal streets.

 The nearby covered market, Marché Couvert Saint-Martin, is the perfect place to grab a bite or stock up on delicious food for an afternoon picnic.
-The historic food market from 1854 is an interesting and enticing place to visit – and one of the few covered markets still remaining in Paris!
+The historic food market from 1854 is an interesting and enticing place to visit – and one of the few covered markets remaining in Paris!

 After the first stretch of covered canal with its long street park running in the middle of the Boulevard Richard-Lenoir and Boulevard Jules Ferry, followed by the first stretch of visible canal, you will arrive at another small park, the Jardin Villemin, located exactly at the point where the channel turns sharply to the right.
 It is a lovely urban green space with lush trees and a play area for the youngest.

 Another recommendable ‘detour’ is the Jardin Partagé de la Butte Bergeyre a few hundred metres east of the channel – just off the larger Parc des Buttes-Chaumont.
 The Butte Begeyre is a 19th-arrondissement mini area, a hidden tranquil quarter of Paris with paved streets and pretty houses.
-The access points are three steep staircases that lead to the local gem and secret oasis in the city.
+The access points are three steep staircases that lead to the local gem and secret oasis of the city.

 A Stroll Along Charming Canal St Martin in Paris